evan01/DPM_GROUP15/README.md

 # DPM_GROUP15
-This repository will hold the code for the Design Principles and Methods project
+This repository will hold the code for the Design Principles and Methods project!

+Git Instructions